Generated Contents Enrichment: Conclusion

 \section{Conclusion}

-In this paper, we addressed the task of \emph{Generated Contents Enrichment} by proposing an innovative approach.
-A novel adversarial GCN-based architecture accompanied by its affiliated multi-term objective function is introduced.
-We synthesize an enriched version of the input description, resulting in richer content in both visual and textual domains.
-This method aims to tackle the semantic richness gap between human hallucination and the SOTA image synthesizers.
-We guarantee that the final enriched image accurately reflects the essential scene elements specified in the input description.
-Accordingly, a pair of discriminators and alignment modules ensure that the explicitly appended objects and relationships cohesively form a structurally and semantically adequate scene.
+In this paper, we addressed the task of \emph{Generated Contents Enrichment} by proposing an adversarial GCN-based framework with a multi-term objective.
+The framework enriches the scene representation underlying the input description and uses visual-domain signals during training to guide the generation of richer output images.
+More specifically, it seeks to narrow the gap between sparse descriptions and richer scene descriptions, while encouraging the added visual content to remain compatible with the original scene.
+The framework is designed to preserve the key scene elements specified in the input description.
+A pair of discriminators and alignment modules encourage the appended objects and relations to remain structurally and semantically coherent with the original scene.
+Overall, the results support GCE as a feasible direction for explicit scene enrichment before image generation, while broader graph-annotated datasets and stronger renderers remain natural extensions.